JanMStraub/ITA-Twitter_Analytics/README.md

 ```
 python -m spacy download de
 ```

+Apart from that you need access to the [Twitter API](https://developer.twitter.com/en/docs/twitter-api) to run the scraper.

 # Consumer-Based Decision Aid Of The Top 50 German Twitter Trends
 Maximilian Schöneberger,